Gnottero/Isotope/README.md

 # Isotope
-A datapack library, developed by Gnottero.
-Allows you to assign a custom durability to every item th
+Isotope, a datapack library, developed by Gnottero.
+Allows you to assign a custom durability to every item that has a durability